t-tests for a single sample (Lab 5)

 Step 5: Decide whether or not to reject the null hypothesis

 Compare your z-score to the cutoff score.
 If it’s positive: is it larger than +1.96?
 If it’s negative: is it smaller than -1.96?
+This is not an answer for your answer sheet.

 Switching from z to t

-Step 1 hasn’t changed. \(H_0: \mu_{our~data}=\mu_{people~in~general}\) and \(H_1: \mu_{our~data}\neq{}\mu_{people~in~general}\)
+Step 1 hasn’t changed. \(H_0: \mu_{our~sample}=\mu_{people~in~general}\) and \(H_1: \mu_{our~sample}\neq{}\mu_{people~in~general}\)

 Step 2